Stirling

+Name(s) and toponymy

+Stirling's name appears as Strivelin(g) in early sources, later becoming Stirveling and finally Stirling.
+Its meaning, and even its language of origin, are a matter of debate.
+In 1930, J. B. Johnston's Place-Names of Scotland suggested a Brittonic origin, and the name was thought likely to be Brittonic by most commentators thereafter.
+However, in a comprehensive survey of the evidence in 2017, Thomas Owen Clancy showed that a Brittonic etymology is unlikely, and derived the name from Gaelic srib-linn, meaning "pool in the river".

+A geographical survey of Britain in the eighth-century Ecclesiastical History of the English People by Bede also mentions a place called urbs Giudi ("the town of Giudi").
+Although its location is not certain, a 2023 study found that "Stirling is the location of urbs Giudi favoured by most scholars", and itself supported this identification.
+This name is thought to be Celtic.
+The ninth-century Historia Brittonum mentions a similar-looking battle-site called urbs Iudeu, which many scholars have assumed was the same as Bede's urbs Giudi, but this identification is uncertain.

 History

-Etymology

-The origin of the name Stirling is uncertain, but folk etymology suggests that it originates in either a Scots or Gaelic term meaning the place of battle, struggle or strife.
-One proposal is that Stirling derives from Gaelic srib-linn, meaning "stream-pool" or similar.
-Other sources suggest that it originates in a Brythonic name meaning "dwelling place of Melyn", with the first element being connected to Middle Welsh ystre-, "a dwelling".
-The name may have originally been a hydronym, and connected to Brittonic *lïnn, "lake, pool" (Welsh llyn).

-It is often argued that Stirling is the fortress of Iuddeu or Urbs Giudi where Oswiu of Northumbria was besieged by Penda of Mercia in 655, as recorded in Bede and contemporary annals.

 Ancient history

 A stone cist, found in Coneypark Nursery in 1879, is Stirling's oldest catalogued artefact.
 Bones from the cist were radiocarbon dated and found to be over four millennia old, originating within the date range 2152 to 2021 BC.
 Nicknamed Torbrex Tam, the man, whose bones were discovered by workmen, died while still in his twenties.
 Other Bronze Age finds near the city come from the area around Cambusbarron.
 It had been thought that the Randolphfield standing stones were more than 3000 years old but recent radiocarbon dating suggests they may date from the time of Bruce.

 The earliest known structures in Stirling are now destroyed but comprised two Neolithic Cursus in Bannockburn.
-The earliest known surviving structure is a fort on Gillies Hill were built by Iron Age people over 2000 years ago.
+To the south of Stirling is Gillies Hill which contains a series of prehistoric fortifications.
 Two structures are known: what is currently called Wallstale Dun on the southern end of Touchadam Craig, and Gillies Hill fort on the northwest end of the craig.
-The Wallstale structure is later than the Gillies Hill fort and is related in form to brochs, these appear to coincide with the Roman period and there are around 40 or so in the wider area.
-South of the city, the King's Park prehistoric carvings can still be found.
+Both structures were built by Iron Age peoples and Gillies Hill is c 2500 years old while the Wallstale structure is later and is related in form to brochs, these appear to coincide with the Roman period and there are around 40 or so in the wider area.
+South of the city, the King's Park prehistoric carvings (cup and ring marks) can still be found, these date to c 3000 BC.